Yehia3A/Sawtak-mobile-project/project_structure.md

   - Allows city selection and shows bar chart of report counts per area in the selected city.
   - Uses fl_chart for visualization.
   - Added analytics methods to ReportProvider.
   - Linked AnalyticsScreen from Analytics card in home_gov.dart.
+- Emergency button in the top nav bar now shows a dropdown with emergency numbers (911, 122, 123, 125) instead of navigating to another screen.